 Students completing this option will receive an Associate in Arts degree from West Virginia Northern.
-Upon completing the remaining specified credit hours at Bethany College, they will receive a Bachelor in Social Work (B.S.W.)
+Upon completing the remaining specified credit hours at Bethany College (which may require only three additional semesters if taken in sequence and as a full-time student), they will receive a Bachelor in Social Work (B.S.W.)
 Degree.
+Although 61 credit hours are required for the Associate degree, Bethany recommends students take additional courses (up to 76-78 credit hours).
 In addition to the WVNCC courses, applicants for admission to Bethany's social work program must meet the following criteria:

-- 1. Submit a transcript to Bethany College verifying an overall grade point average of 2.0. - 2.
-Obtain Bethany College's Social Work Student Handbook - 3.
-Submit an application and all related documents to the Social Work Program Director by May 1 - 4.
-Submit at least one recommendation form by a current or past faculty member or employer - 5.
-Complete and submit a criminal background check - 6.
-Complete and submit a written personal statement entitled, "Why I Want to be a Social Worker" - 7.
-Provide proof of completion of a 50-hour service learning experience (the WVNCC Human Services internship will fulfill this requirement) - 8.
-Schedule and complete an interview with the Social Work Program Director at Bethany College

-In addition to General Education Outcomes, students successfully completing and receiving and A.A. degree under the articulation agreement with Bethany College's School of Social Work should be able to:

-- Demonstrate knowledge of the history of the "human services/social work" profession and the evolution of its various delivery systems. - Demonstrate knowledge of the basic concepts, theories, and strategies used in social work/ human services and apply basic skills related to general education curriculum requirements for the Social Work A.A. degree. - Utilize critical thinking skills. - Demonstrate a readiness to enter a bachelor degree program with appropriate commitment to attendance, initiative, organization and interest in the profession.
+- Submit a transcript to Bethany College verifying an overall grade point average of 2.0.\ - Obtain Bethany College's Social Work Student Handbook and additional forms and instruction for the following criteria: - O Submit at least one recommendation form by a current or past faculty member or employer. - Complete and submit a criminal background check. - o Complete and submit a written personal statement entitled, "Why I want to be a Social Worker." - Provide proof of completion of a 30-hour service learning experience (a WVNCC internship or paid or volunteer work experience in an appropriate human services setting will fulfill this requirement). - Complete and submit an application to the Executive Assistant for the Social Work Program at Bethany College. - Schedule and complete an interview with the Social Work Program Director at Bethany College.
+In addition to General Education Outcomes, students successfully completing and receiving and A.A. degree under the articulation agreement with Bethany College's School of Social Work should be able to: - Demonstrate knowledge of the history of the "human services/social work" profession and the evolution of its various delivery systems. - Demonstrate knowledge of the basic concepts, theories, and strategies used in social work/ human services and apply basic skills related to general education curriculum requirements for the Social Work A.A. degree. - Utilize critical thinking skills. - Demonstrate a readiness to enter a bachelor degree program with appropriate commitment to attendance, initiative, organization and interest in the profession.

-Although a cumulative GPA of 2.0 meets requirements for graduation at WVNCC, students who do not meet the GPA (or other special) requirements at the transfer institution for admission to this baccalaureate program may not be admitted to the program until they are able to meet those requirements.
+\Although a cumulative GPA of 2.0 meets requirements for graduation at WVNCC, students who do not meet the GPA (or other special) requirements at the transfer institution for admission to this baccalaureate program may not be admitted to the program until they are able to meet those requirements.
 Students should consult with an advisor at the transfer institution early in their program to check on this, and other requirements for admission to the baccalaureate program.

-Important information: If a prospective student has ever been convicted of a felony or misdemeanor for any reason, State or National credentialing boards, licensing board and agencies, which require criminal background checks on potential employees and students may deny employment or placement in certain settings, even if all academic requirements have been completed.
-If a student has ever been convicted of a felony or misdemeanor, he/she should contact the appropriate Program Director or Division Chair.
+Important information: If you have ever been convicted of a felony or misdemeanor for any reason, State or National credentialing boards, licensing board and agencies, which require criminal background checks on potential employees and students may deny you employment or placement in certain settings, even if you have completed all academic requirements.
+If you have been convicted of a felony or misdemeanor, please contact the appropriate Program Director or Division Chair.

 - ENG 101 College Composition I 3 Credit(s)

 - HPE 105 Personal Fitness 1 Credit(s)

-- HS 100 Intro to Social Work & Human Services 3 Credit(s)
+- HS 100 Intro to Social Work & Human Services 3 Credit(s) +++

-- MUS 105 Music Appreciation 3 Credit(s) - PSYC 105 Introduction to Psychology 3 Credit(s) - SPCH 105 Fundamentals of Speech Communication 3 Credit(s)
+- MUS 105 Music Appreciation 3 Credit(s)

+- PSYC 105 Introduction to Psychology 3 Credit(s)

+- Elective 3 Credit(s)

 - BIO 110 Principles of Biology 4 Credit(s)

+- ENG 102 College Composition II 3 Credit(s)

 - PSYC 208 Developmental Psychology 3 Credit(s)

 - SOC 125 Introduction to Sociology 3 Credit(s)

-- HIST Core Requirement 3 Credit(s)

-- Elective 3 Credit(s)
+- SS 255 The Global Community 3 Credit(s)